nguyenchiemminhvu/CPP_Build_Toolchain/GNU_GCC/overview.md

 ```
 g++ -std=c++11 simple_math.cpp simple_algo.cpp main.cpp -o main
 ```

+When only a few files are modified, you don't need to recompile the entire program.
+By compiling individual files, you can save time during the build process.

 Here is a full script to compile the C++ program in the example 02_MultipleSourceFiles: